 Over the past year, hardly a day has gone by that Tatiana Suero ’19 hasn’t thought about preparations for the 2019 National Society of Minorities in Hospitality (NSMH) conference.
 As NSMH’s national vice chair—an office that boasts incredible accomplishment and responsibility—she wouldn’t miss this conference for the world.

 Hundreds of hospitality students from across the country gathered in Atlanta this February for the NSMH National Conference.
 The four-day event marked three decades since NSMH’s founding at Cornell University.
 NSMH has grown in the last 30 years to include more than 100 chapters and 2,000 members.
 Its well-defined mission is to provide education and resources that aid in the recruitment, retention, support, and advancement of minority students in the hospitality industry.

-Suero, who vividly remembers attending the NSMH National Conference when she was a first-year student, is now a senior at the School of Hotel Administration (SHA).
+Suero, who vividly remembers attending the NSMH National Conference when she was a first-year student, is now a senior at the Nolan School of Hotel Administration.
 Throughout her journey and increasing involvement with NSMH at both the university and national levels, she knows that the society provides so much more than an annual conference to its members and alumni.
 Suero has directly experienced the benefits NSMH has to offer, and in true Hotelie spirit, she’s determined to pay it forward.

 Put simply, there are plenty of reasons to celebrate this year… all because a group of Hotelies set out to make a difference in 1989.